freenet/web/hugo-site/content/faq/index.md

 In 2024, The Freenet Project non-profit board of directors consists of Ian Clarke, Steven Starr, and Michael Grube.
 Ian and Steven are actively involved in the day-to-day operations of the project.

-Here’s a revised version, keeping it free from corporate jargon:

----

-**How does Freenet handle harmful content?** {#how-does-freenet-handle-harmful-content}
+# How does Freenet handle harmful content? {#how-does-freenet-handle-harmful-content}

 Freenet addresses unwanted or harmful content with a decentralized reputation system, inspired by the original